exercism/c/exercises/triangle/README.md

 ## Getting Started

-Make sure you have read the
+Make sure you have read the "Guides" section of the
-[C page](http://exercism.io/languages/c) on the Exercism site.
+[C track](https://exercism.io/my/tracks/c) on the Exercism site.
 This covers the basic information on setting up the development environment expected by the exercises.